thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 Find more about [how to connect thin-edge device to cloud](../howto-guides/004_connect.md)

-Once the thin-edge device is successfully connected to Cumulocity cloud, the **Software** option will be enabled and the list of softwares that are presently installed on the device will be visible as shown in the figure below.
+Once the thin-edge device is successfully connected to Cumulocity cloud, the **Software** option will be enabled and the list of softwares that are installed on the device will be visible as shown in the figure below.

 ![Add new software](./images/start-software-management.png)